How To Build A Blanket Ladder

 This rustic blanket ladder is the perfect weekend DIY project.
 If you’re like me and wanting a simple solution to store your favorite cozy knits (that’s also super cute!), these quick and easy blanket ladder plans have your name all over it, friend.

-Psst… Want to follow the exact steps we used?
+Psst… Want a quick reference guide with the exact steps we used?

-To an additional downloadable resource, I created printer-friendly blanket la plans with a complete step-by-step guide.
+I created a printer-friendly version of this tutorial, with all the steps simplified into a quick reference guide.
 It includes a list of supplies and exact dimensions.
 Just enter your email below to have the free plans sent right to your inbox!

 Tools And Supplies